 18. How Much Does A Gorilla Safari Cost?

 There is no best answer to how much a gorilla safari costs.
-This is because an entire safari consists of several other things such as transport, accommodation, driver fees, international flights as well as the gorilla permit which is standard.
+This is because an entire safari consists of several other things such as transport, accommodation, driver fees, international flights and the gorilla permit which is standard.

 As we are not tour operators, we'll give you unbiased answers and recommendations.
 And if you want a tour operator we would use ourselves, just ask us.